But when is the best time to visit Bali?

 In September, we’re still in the dry season, and you can expect sunshine, warm temperatures and very little rain, typically falling in the afternoon or evening.

 The month is perfect for long days on the beach.
 The high season is coming to an end, and there are fewer visitors than in the previous months.

 In October, the rainy season begins again.
 It is still warm with a beautiful blue sky, which can, however, be replaced by short, heavy showers.

 Humidity rises during the month, and the risk of rain increases.
 It is still warm.

 November is one of the months with fewest visitors.
 This may be because the weather in November is so changeable.

 It is now quite obviously the rainy season.
 Showers come and go, but fortunately they are relatively short.
 Humidity hits 80% this month and the temperature is at the high end.

 Although there is a fair bit of rain, there is still plenty of opportunity to sunbathe.

 It is extremely muggy with 85% humidity, hot weather and clouds in the sky.
 Due to the torrential rainfall, small floods may occur.
-Although it is one of the wet months, December and the beginning of January are popular months due to the holiday season.
+Despite being one of the wettest months, December and the beginning of January are popular months due to Christmas and the New Year.